rhinosaur0/pytorch-projects/README.md

 AI Image Detection: identifies whether an image is AI generated or not
 * Uses a pre-labeled kaggle dataset to train a model that identifies AI images
-* Uses 4 layers of conv2d layers
+* Uses 4 layers of conv2d layers (TinyVGG)
+* Data augmentation causes the final model to have an accuracy of 87.5%